 v.
-25 no union Lit., "was not knowing her."
+25 did not consummate Lit., "was not knowing her."
 In both Hebrew and Greek "to know" is frequently used as a euphemism for sexual relations (cf., "did not know her" NKJV).
-Other translations include "did not have marital relations with her" (The NET Bible), "had no sexual relations with her" (TEV), "kept her a virgin" (NASB).
+Other translations include "did not have marital relations with her" (NET), "had no sexual relations with her" (TEV), "kept her a virgin" (NASB).